 There are software solutions that you can pay for, that will allow you to transfer software and settings over to a new Windows installation.

 However, this option is usually recommended as you will get rid of all the old files and start with a new copy of Windows 10.

 Microsoft Windows activation with a new installation and motherboard change

 When installing a new motherboard, you can rest easy if you are concerned with Windows 10 activation.
 As long as you have your product key, you will be fine.

 If you ever do run into some issues, simply contact Microsoft support and they will help you solve your activation problem.

 Prepare the installation media

 If you haven’t organized a copy of a Windows 10 installation package, obtain a USB flash drive that you have backed up and that you are able to format clean.

 Download the Windows 10 media installation tool and run it once you downloaded it and follow the prompts in order to prepare the flash drive with a new installation package.

 Make sure the correct drives are connected

-Once you have prepared the USB flash drive, unplug all other drives from your computer excepting the hard drive that you are going to be installing Windows onto.
+Once you have prepared the USB flash drive, unplug all other drives from your computer except the hard drive that you are going to be installing Windows onto.

 Make your newly prepared USB drive is also plugged in so you can use it to boot from and install your new copy of Windows.

 Select the USB drive as the temporary boot drive

 Select the USB drive as the boot drive from the boot override selections in the BIOS (usually located in the ‘Exit’ tab).